 Session scheduled through Teacher Education in the College of Education Student Services at either the San Bernardino or Palm Desert campus.
 At this session, applicants will receive instructions for completing their PAF.
-Applicants must submit a PAF to the Admissions staff in the College of Education Student Services according to the deadlines published for the quarter of admission.
+Applicants must submit a PAF to the Admissions staff in the College of Education Student Services according to the deadlines published for the semester of admission.
 Admission to the credential program is based on the following requirements included in the PAF:

 - Completion of an application form;